Stormy Daniels testifies during day 13 of Trump’s New York hush money trial

 Trump: ‘We’re not letting the radical left morons take over’

-Trump is accused of 34 felony counts of falsifying business records pertaining to an alleged hush money payment made to silence Daniels, an adult film star who says she had an affair with the Republican leader.
+Trump is accused of 34 felony counts of falsifying business records pertaining to an alleged hush-money payment made to silence Daniels, an adult film star who claims she had an affair with the Republican leader.

 The payment took place against the backdrop of the 2016 presidential election, which Trump ultimately won.

-Prosecutors from the Manhattan District Attorney’s Office have argued that Trump tried to cover up the hush money payment to avoid any damaging revelations in the final months of his presidential campaign.
+Prosecutors from the Manhattan District Attorney’s Office have argued that Trump tried to cover up the hush-money payment in an effort to keep information out of public sight — and avoid any damaging revelations in the final months of his presidential campaign.

-Trump’s defence lawyers, however, have denied any wrongdoing, maintaining their client was simply trying to protect his family.
-Trump has denied having an affair with Daniels.
+Trump’s defence team, however, has denied any wrongdoing, maintaining that the then-candidate was simply trying to protect his family.
+Trump has also denied having an affair with Daniels.

-Crowds gathered outside the courtroom on Tuesday morning as anticipation grew that Daniels would appear.
+But crowds gathered outside the courtroom on Tuesday morning, as anticipation grew that Daniels herself would appear.
 Trump is the first US president, past or present, to face criminal charges.

 Here are some of the takeaways from the 13th day of his trial: